Cyberweek: Facts & Strategies You Need to Know

 - 50% of total traffic on mobile devices

-In order to take full advantage of cyberweek this year, it’s important to understand shopper intentions and motivations.
+In order to take full advantage of cyberweek each year, it’s important to understand shopper intentions and motivations.
 Here are a few key insights into those important aspects of this shopping period.

 Mobile sales rose steadily from 2013 through 2016, but seem to have leveled off at around 30% of total revenue on Cyber Monday.
 Traffic from mobile devices also rose sharply between 2013 and 2015, but leveled off at around 50%.
-Perhaps we have a reached a peak for the convenience added by a mobile device when compared to the flexibility of a desktop browser.
-For example, comparison shopping is far easier to do on a large screen.
+In 2019, mobile revenue and traffic rose sharply again.

 Why we shop online

 Shoppers say they are choosing online over in-store shopping due to the following benefits:

 - Better prices than in-store (51% of surveyed shoppers)

 - Ability to avoid crowds/long checkout lines (50% of surveyed shoppers)

 On SearchSpring sites, conversion rates from shoppers who use site search are an average of 300% higher than other visitors.
 Shoppers are looking for a quick in-and-out experience, especially on these days.